 Bringing Home a Westie

-Now that you know more about the West Highland White Terrier temperament and other facts, you can make a better-informed decision about whether or not you want to bring one home.
+Now that you know more about the friendly West Highland White Terrier temperament, you can make a better-informed decision about whether or not you want to bring one home.

 You now know that with the Westie, you’ll be getting a loyal, active, and happy pup.
 Just be careful that you don’t give him too much leeway, or he’ll go from happy to scrappy in no time.